Rama Raya

-Aliya Rama Raya (1484 – 23 January 1565) was a statesman of the Vijayanagara Empire, the son-in-law (Aliya in Kannada) of Emperor Krishna Deva Raya and the progenitor of the Aravidu dynasty of Vijayanagara Empire, the fourth and last dynasty of the empire.
+Rama Raya (1484 – 23 January 1565) was a statesman of the Vijayanagara Empire, the son-in-law of Emperor Krishna Deva Raya and the progenitor of the Aravidu dynasty of Vijayanagara Empire, the fourth and last dynasty of the empire.
 As a regent, he was the de facto ruler of the empire from 1542 to 1565, although legally the emperor during this period was Sadasiva Raya, who was merely a puppet ruler.
-Rama Raya was killed at the Battle of Talikota, after which the Vijayanagara Empire fragmented into several semi-independent principalities paying only nominal allegiance to the empire.
+Rama Raya was killed at the Battle of Talikota, after which the Vijayanagara Empire was fragmented into several semi-independent principalities paying only nominal allegiance to the empire.

 Early life and career

 Rama Raya was born into a Telugu family.
 His mother, Abbaladevi, was the daughter of a chieftain in Nandyala.
 The Aravidu family, to which Rama Raya belonged, was native to South Andhra.
-Rama Raya and his younger brother, Tirumala Deva Raya, were sons-in-law of the Vijayanagara emperor, Krishna Deva Raya.
-He is referred to as Aliya Rama Raya ("Aliya" means "son-in-law" in Kannada).
+Rama Raya and his younger brother, Tirumala Deva Raya, were sons-in-law of the great Vijayanagara emperor Krishna Deva Raya.
+In Kannada tradition, he is referred to as Aliya Rama Raya, where "Aliya" means "son-in-law" in the Kannada language.

 Along with another brother, Venkatadri, the Aravidu brothers rose to prominence during Krishna Deva Raya's rule.
 Rama Raya distinguished himself as a successful army general, an able administrator, and a tactful diplomat, conducting many victorious campaigns under the emperor's leadership.

 After Krishna Deva Raya's demise in 1529, his younger brother, Achyuta Deva Raya, ascended the throne.
 Rama Raya's influence grew significantly during this period, aided by his alliance with Pemmasani Erra Timmanayudu of the Pemmasani Nayaks.
 Following Achyuta Deva Raya's death in 1542, the throne passed to his nephew, Sadasiva Raya, who was then a minor.
 Rama Raya became the regent and effectively controlled the administration.

 Although Sadasiva Raya eventually came of age, Rama Raya retained power by keeping him a virtual prisoner.
 During this time, Rama Raya became the de facto ruler of the Vijayanagara Empire.
 To consolidate his authority, he replaced many of the kingdom's loyal servants with officers loyal to him.

-To strengthen the military, he appointed two Muslim mercenary commanders, Noor Khan Gilani and Bijli Khan Gilani, also known as the 'Gilani Brothers', who had previously served Sultan Adil Shah.
+To strengthen the military, he appointed two Muslim commanders, the Gilani brothers, who had previously served Sultan Adil Shah.
 However, this decision proved to be a grave error, as their betrayal contributed to the empire's defeat in the decisive Battle of Talikota.

 Rama Raya lacked royal lineage, and to legitimize his rule, he claimed a vicarious connection with two powerful medieval Indian empires—the Western Chalukya Empire and the Chola empire.
 Despite his achievements, his tenure as regent left a mixed legacy for the Vijayanagara Empire.